lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 * **timestamp**: a timestamp of current request
 * **nonce**: a random token that makes current request unique

-All these mess things are designed for authentication and security.
+All these messy things are designed for authentication and security.

 ### OAuth 2